What happens at the end of the lease?

 When your leasing approaches the end, we’ll reconcile your account and if there is excess funds in your account, we will return the funds to you via your payroll within 60 days.

-If you find you’re spending more than you budgeted, we’ll get in touch with you discuss adjusting your contribution amounts to ensure sure you have enough funds to cover your vehicle’s running costs.
-Sometimes, when you find yourself driving more, the cost of your budgeted fuel is not enough to cover your increased driving activity.
+If you find you’re spending MORE than you have budgeted for, get in touch with us to discuss adjusting your contributions amounts to ensure you have enough funds to cover your vehicle’s running costs.
+Sometimes this occurs when you find yourself driving more and the cost you budgeted for fuel is not enough to cover your increased driving activity.

 What if I change jobs, or lose my job?